Last updated: 20 August 2020

-Your privacy is very important to us, which is why we make sure you are always in control of what we do with your personal information.
+Your privacy is very important to us, which is why we make sure you are always in control of what we do with your personal data.

-The purpose of this Notice is to tell you what information we collect from you as a data subject, how and when it may be collected and what happens to it.
-For the purpose of this Notice “we”, “our” and “us” refer to The Royal Society of Chemistry (and each of its subsidiaries) as an organisation (also referred to as “RSC”).
-Transmission of information online is not 100% secure and we cannot guarantee the security of data sent to us in this way.
+The purpose of this Statement is to tell you what information we collect from you as a data subject, how and when it may be collected and what happens to it.
+For the purpose of this Statement “we”, “our” and “us” refer to The Royal Society of Chemistry (and each of its subsidiaries) as an organisation (also referred to as “RSC”).
+Transmission of data online is not 100% secure and we cannot guarantee the security of data sent to us in this way.
 Transmission of data over the internet is at your own risk.

-Our Data Protection Officer is David Barr, he can be contacted via telephone (01223 420066), e-mail ( DPO@rsc.org) or in writing at the address above.
-If you have a specific question about this Notice or how we use your personal information, you should contact us via the contact methods set out above.
+Our Data Protection Officer is David Barr, he can be contacted via telephone (01223 420066), e-mail (DPO@rsc.org) or in writing at the address above.
+If you have a specific question about this Statement or how we use your personal data, you should contact us via the contact methods set out above.
 Please mark your communication as “Data Protection Enquiry”.

 Third party websites and services we link to through our websites have their own privacy policies, independent of the Royal Society of Chemistry.
 We hold no responsibility or liability for those independent policies and encourage you to review the privacy policies of any third party website you visit.